 Research & Collaboration

-The India Progam advances a broad range of robust, data-driven research by Stanford faculty and students and their strategic partners around the world.
+The India Program advances a broad range of robust, data-driven research by Stanford faculty and students and their strategic partners around the world.
 This includes providing on-the-ground support for researchers in collaboration with the Stanford Institute for Innovation in Developing Economies (Stanford Seed) at the Stanford Graduate School of Business, and working closely with faculty across Stanford’s schools.

 Studies supported by the program have produced path-breaking insights into key issues affecting India’s public and private sectors.
 These include: